 FLAS fellowships are designed to support graduate and undergraduate students who are studying Southeast Asian languages and area studies courses at Intermediate level or higher.
 Languages for academic year fellowships are Filipino, Indonesian, Khmer, Thai or Vietnamese.
+In summer, additional SEA languages are eligible.
 Fellowships are always contingent upon receipt of funds from the U.S. Department of Education.

 Selection for the award is based on the following criteria:

 *Applicants must be U.S. citizens or Permanent Residents.

 *Academic performance and potential as evidenced by academic transcript, letters of recommendation, and statement of purpose.

 * The extent to which overall course of study focuses on Southeast Asia.

 * The level of planned language study.
 More advanced levels are preferred.
 FLAS awards are not intended for native speakers of the target language.
 Native speakers are defined as students who have previously done college-level work in the target language.

 These grants may be combined with supplementary funding from UCLA and/or other funding agencies.
 However in cases of parallel large grants, recipients will have to decide which grant to accept and pairing will not be allowed.
 Grantees are required to inform the Center of any awards received during the FLAS fellowship period.